openrndr/orx/orx-camera/README.md

 * `Down` or `q` -  move up (-y)
 * `Page Up` -  zoom in
 * `Page Down` -  zoom out

+## OrbitalManual 3D camera

+This is the equivalent to `Camera2DManual` but for 3D scenes.
+It lets you control what is affected by the camera and what is not.
+A common use is to display 2D graphics and text around camera-controlled 3D models.

+## ParametricOrbital 3D camera

+This camera can only be controlled via code or a GUI, not with the mouse or keyboard.

+Study the following demos for more examples.

 <!-- __demos__ -->
 ## Demos
 ### DemoCamera2D01